-Deficit represents all current and prior period results of operations as reported in the profit or loss section of the statement of comprehensive income.
+Deficit represents all current and prior period results of operations as reported in the profit or loss section of the statement of comprehensive income, reduced by amounts of dividends declared, if any.

-2.17 Earnings (Loss) Per Share
+2.15 Earnings (Loss) Per Share

 Basic earnings (loss) per share is computed by dividing the net profit (loss) by the weighted average number of shares issued and outstanding, adjusted retroactively for any stock dividend, stock split or reverse stock split declared during the period.